roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/connecting-to-ttn/ttn-otaa-mode.md

   caption="Setting up the RAK811 Operation Mode"
 />

-2.Now that the modes are set, enter the parameters: : **Device EUI, Application EUI** and **App Key**.
+2. Now that the modes are set, enter the parameters: : **Device EUI, Application EUI** and **App Key**.
 Use the commands below.
 Remember to replace the **"XXXX"** with the corresponding parameter value for your particular case:

 ```bash
 at+set_config=lora:dev_eui:XXXX